 10. Why do some people have detectable viral loads?

 Access to adequate healthcare, treatment, and viral load testing are serious barriers in many parts of the world.
 Some people who have access to treatment may choose not to be treated or may not be ready to start.
-Others start treatment but have challenges with adherence for a variety of reasons such as stigma, mental health challenges, substance abuse, unstable housing, difficulty paying for medications, hostile environments, drug resistance, and/or intolerable side effects.20 Some people with low but detectable viral loads also cannot transmit HIV.
-For instance, someone who is virally suppressed (under 200 copies/ml) and still detectable (above approx 40 copies/ml depending on the test) cannot transmit HIV.
-The major studies on the subject were based on the risk of HIV transmission from people who were virally suppressed.1 For people living with HIV who are not virally suppressed or undetectable, there are highly effective options including condoms, and in some parts of the world, PrEP, which can be used individually or in combination to prevent HIV.
-Everyone living with HIV regardless of viral load has the right to full and healthy social, sexual, and reproductive lives.
-See The Third U: Universal.
+Others start treatment but have challenges with taking their medication regularly for a variety of reasons such as stigma, mental health challenges, substance abuse, unstable housing, difficulty paying for medications, hostile environments, drug resistance, and/or intolerable side effects.
+Additionally, second and third line ART options may not be available to all.

 11. How often should viral load testing be done?

 According to the United States Health and Human Services (HHS) clinical HIV guidelines, “patients on a stable, suppressive ARV regimen, viral load should be repeated every 3 to 4 months or as clinically indicated to confirm continuous viral suppression.
 Clinicians may extend the interval to 6 months for adherent patients whose viral load has been suppressed for more than 2 years and whose clinical and immunologic status is stable.”
 In high-resource countries, providers are increasingly conducting viral load testing on an annual (once every 12 months) basis.